 If the Thorazine was administered orally, especially if the patient has willfully abused pills, the doctor might decide a gastric lavage is necessary.
 This is when the stomach is washed of drugs and other poisons.

 Most Thorazine overdoses will occur in a medical setting.
 If someone you know is experiencing these symptoms while on Thorazine, call for help immediately.
-If you are at home or otherwise away from a medical setting:

 Related to the over- administration of Thorazine but less immediately life-threatening is a condition called tardive dyskinesia.
 This condition is characterized by involuntary movements, especially around the face, including grimacing, lip smacking, rapid blinking, and similar movements.
 The person may also quickly move their arms, legs, or torso.